nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

 ### Strategy Pattern

-We can define a set of interfaces and implement the Strategy Pattern (https://refactoring.guru/design-patterns/strategy).
+We can define a set of interfaces and implement the [Strategy Pattern](https://refactoring.guru/design-patterns/strategy).
 Different classes can implement different strategies.

-Behaviour parameterization is great it separates the logic of iterating the collection from the behaviour to be applied on each element of that collection.
+Behaviour parameterization is great because it separates the logic of iterating the collection from the behaviour to be applied on each element of that collection.

 ```